Multiline parsing

 A rule specifies how to match a multiline pattern and perform the concatenation.
 A rule is defined by 3 specific components:

-A rule might be defined as follows (comments added to simplify the definition):
+A rule might be defined as follows (comments added to simplify the definition) in the corresponding YAML and classic configuration examples:

 # rules | state name | regex pattern | next state